Terms and Conditions On-line Lessons

 6.4.
 You must contact the College if you are unable to attend your class.
 Please refer to the College website for contact details.

 6.5.
-If you connect more than 10 minutes late for a class then you may not permitted to join the class.
+If you connect more than20 minutes late for a class, then you may not permitted to join the class.

 6.6.
 The intellectual property pertaining to our course hand outs and other teaching materials is owned by us and you cannot copy or reproduce the materials for commercial benefit.
 You also are no allowed to access illegally copied and stored versions of any published material and to do so may put in jeopardy your place on the course.